MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-progress-windows-message-error-and-confirm-methods.md

     // setup ErrorInfo
     MyErrorInfo.Title('Error message title that the user sees.');
     MyErrorInfo.Message('Error message the user sees.');
-    MyErrorInfo.DetailedMessage('(Hidden) error details for the person who need to troubleshoot.');
+    MyErrorInfo.DetailedMessage('(Hidden) error details for the person who needs to troubleshoot.');
     // add more properties for ErrorInfo depending on the scenario

     Error(MyErrorInfo);